JamesSkemp/words/content/post/on-mohandas-and-arun-gandhis-blunders-of-the-world.md

 +++
-title = "On Mohandas and Arun Gandhi's Blunders of the World" summary = "The eight blunders of the world (seven from Mohandas Gandhi and one from Arun Gandhi), with descriptive text from Arun, and commentary by myself." draft = false comments = true date = "2004-08-16T01:01:00-05:00"
+title = "On Mohandas and Arun Gandhi's Blunders of the World" description = "The eight blunders of the world (seven from Mohandas Gandhi and one from Arun Gandhi), with descriptive text from Arun, and commentary by myself." draft = false comments = true date = "2004-08-16T01:01:00-05:00"